StanSkrivanek/delivery-records/BACKUP-QUICKSTART.md

 - **`BACKUP-IMPLEMENTATION.md`** - Technical implementation details

 ## 🎉 That's It!

+Your database AND images are now automatically backed up every midnight (only when there are changes) to `/Volumes/HD-700/SQL/delivery-backups`.

+**Smart Features:**

+- 🌙 Runs at midnight automatically
+- 🔍 Only backs up when changes detected
+- 📦 Database: Last 30 backups
+- 📸 Images: Single up-to-date folder

+The system is already running - you don't need to do anything else! 🎊

 Your database is now automatically backed up every 24 hours to `/Volumes/HD-700/SQL/delivery-backups`.